hpc-carpentry/hpc-carpentry.github.io/_posts/2019/01/2019-01-17-python-ecology-es.md

 ### Acknowledgments

 We are very grateful to all members of [The Carpentries](https://carpentries.org/) who have provided continual encouragement and support for translation efforts likes these.
-[Charles Reid](https://github.com/charlesreid1) provided valuable feedback on earlier versions of this post.
+[Sofía Meléndez Cartagena](https://github.com/ComplejoC), [Nicolas Palopoli](https://github.com/NPalopoli), and [Charles Reid](https://github.com/charlesreid1) provided valuable feedback on earlier versions of this post.